stacksjb/Shell_Command_Menu/README.md

-# CLI_Menu
+# Shell_Command_Menu (aka CLI_Menu)

-A simple Rust App to run stored shell commands in a config via a menu with options from config json
+A simple Rust App to run stored shell commands from a config (Commands.json) file via a menu with options.

 This is a simple app I used ChatGPT to write to help learn Rust and also to give me a framework for my daily CLI workflow.
+It tracks completion of each command and

 This is still a big WIP and mostly an app I use personally, but I'd love to flush it out as it certainly could be useful for multiple use cases.